JakeSteam/Mermaid/readme.md

 # Mermaid syntax references

-A concise rewrite of [the mermaid documentation](https://mermaid-js.github.io/mermaid/) for quick lookups.
+A concise rewrite of [the Mermaid documentation](https://mermaid-js.github.io/mermaid/) as a learning aid and cheatsheet.

-Meta:
-* Overview (comments, configuring, etc)

 <table>
 <tr><td>Example</td><td>Code</td></tr>